 Animal bites are scary, especially for children.
 Being bitten by an animal at a young age, no matter how minor or severe the bite is, can scar a child for life.
-When you talk with adults who are scared of dogs, or who do not have an affinity for dogs, they were likely attacked by one at a young age.
+When you talk with adults who are scared of dog attacks, or who do not have an affinity for dogs, they were likely attacked by one at a young age.
 So, you might be asking yourself, how can I educate my child about animal bites?
 We will tackle that subject in today’s post.

 One of the first things parents should teach their children is to stay away from unknown animals, especially dogs.
 If your child is at a park or talking a walk with you and a dog is near, do not let the child simply run up to the dog.
 Tell the child to calmly walk and then ask the dog’s owner if he or she can pet the dog.
 If the owner obliges, do so.
 If not, tell the child to leave the dog alone.